A Different Approach to Prayer

 You can find the dates and times of our Creative Services on the synagogue schedule posted on this website.

-With the return of daylight savings time, we will begin our musical Kabbalat Shabbat season.
-We are very excited to host once again Cantor Iris Beth Weiner and Yael Weiner to lead the first musical kabbalat shabbat of the season, which will take place on Friday, 5 April 2019.
+We are very excited to host once again Cantor Iris Beth Weiner and Yael Weiner to lead a musical Kabbalat Shabbat, at 18:15

 Rabbi Mina Bromberg joined us as a Scholar-in-Residence, on Shabbat 1-2 March 2019